mrowrpurr/n8n-nodes-function/REFACTOR_TO_RETURN_FROM_FUNCTION_NODE.md

 # Refactor Plan: Make ReturnFromFunction Node Mandatory

+## ✅ COMPLETED - All Changes Implemented

 ## Overview
 This document outlines all changes required to make ReturnFromFunction node mandatory for all function calls.
 Functions will no longer auto-respond or timeout - they will run forever until a ReturnFromFunction node is executed.

 ## Key Changes Summary
-1. Remove all auto-response logic from Function nodes
+1. ✅ Remove all auto-response logic from Function nodes
-2. Remove timeout mechanisms from CallFunction
+2. ✅ Remove timeout mechanisms from CallFunction
-3. Remove response tracking/detection code
+3. ✅ Remove response tracking/detection code
-4. Simplify the flow: Function → emits data → ReturnFromFunction → sends response
+4. ✅ Simplify the flow: Function → emits data → ReturnFromFunction → sends response
-5. Update both Redis and in-memory implementations
+5. ✅ Update both Redis and in-memory implementations

 ---